Ditectrev/Microsoft-Azure-AZ-800-Windows-Server-Hybrid-Administrator-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Group3: Group 1 and Group4 only.
 Group5: Group4 only.
 - [ ] Group3: Group1.
 Group2, Group4, Group5, and Group6.
 Group5: Group4 and Group6 only.

 ### You need to meet the technical requirements for Server4.
 Which cmdlets should you run on Server1 and Server4?
-To answer, select the appropriate options in the answer area.
-NOTE: Each correct selection is worth one point.

 ![Question 151](images/question151.jpg)